oliverjam/learn-react-testing/README.md

 };
 ```

+---

 #### Your first test

 We'll do a couple of quick unit tests just to make sure your Jest environment is set up correctly and you've got the syntax down.

 Have a look at the `utils/jadenCase.js` helper function.
-It turns strings into wonderfully philosophical [Jaden tweets](https://twitter.com/officialjaden).
+It turns regular strings into philosophical [Jaden Smith tweets](https://twitter.com/officialjaden).

 Create a file in `utils/` called `jadenCase.test.js`, then write two tests:

-1. Check that the helper capitalises a single word
+1. Check that the helper capitalises the first letter of a single word
-1. Check that it capitalises every word in a sentence
+1. Check that it capitalises the first letter of every word in a lowercase sentence

+---

 ### Testing React components